 - Totarol – a potent anti-bacterial and anti-inflammatory derived from the totara tree in New Zealand is a gentle alternative to benzyl peroxide.

 - Pumpkin seed oil – an antioxidant rich in zinc, magnesium, iron phosphorate ferulic and alpha-linolenic acid and vitamin A to aid in the skins natural healing processes.

-- Chamomile – is soothing, anti-inflammatory and used for wound healing and lightening.
+- Chamomile – soothing, anti-inflammatory and used for wound healing and lightening.

-- Saponaria extracts – also known as soapworts, are cultivated for their attractive flowers; they grow freely in any soil and under most conditions.
+- Saponaria extracts – also known as soapworts.
+They are cultivated for their attractive flowers; they grow freely in any soil and under most conditions.
 The crushed leaves have been used as soap since the Renaissance.
-Its naturally-foaming action removes impurities and excess oils without affecting even the most hyper sensitive of skin.
+Its naturally-foaming action removes impurities and excess oils without affecting even the most hypersensitive of skin.